Background compaction

 If you apply deletions and remove the row completely without writing it to a new chunk, it will result in an incorrect read: further reads will read the {value = 2; timestamp = 20} value, although the row was deleted.

-To avoid this problem, major timestamp is calculated: the minimum timestamp of data in all chunks in a given partition (and Eden) that is not in the current compaction batch.
-Compaction then has the right to delete only versions with timestamp < major timestamp.
+To avoid this problem, we calculate the major timestamp, which is the earliest timestamp across all data in all the chunks of a given partition and Eden to not be included in the current compaction batch.
+Compaction then has the right to delete only those versions where timestamp < major timestamp.

 This logic can lead to obsolete versions not actually being deleted.
-First, if the tablet or partition is not written to, a lot of chunks in the partition are stabilized and compaction stops running, with no way of finding out if some rows are obsolete.
+First, if the tablet or partition is not written to, many chunks within the partition stabilize, and compaction no longer initiates since it has no way of detecting if any of the rows are aged.
 Second, if there is one large chunk in the partition and writing is not very intensive, then the newly appearing small chunks will be compacted with one another without affecting the large one.
 The large chunk imposes a limit on major timestamp, so even if ttl = 0, repeated versions in fresh chunks will not be deleted.
 You can deal with this using auto_compaction_period.